 Sophie: [20:49] Nobody wants that, yeah.
 It doesn’t demonstrate any learning. [laughs]

 [20:53] I’ve had to refine the parameters.
 Now I teach it where everyone has to do either a podcast or a video.
-I say if they have a really creative idea for a website I’ll let them do that, but with websites, too, it’s hard to tell how much effort someone’s actually put into one, given that so many websites are so easy to create now.
+I let them, say if they have a really creative idea for a website, I’ll let them do that, but with websites, too, it’s hard to tell how much effort someone’s actually put into one, given that so many websites are so easy to create now.

 Derek: [21:19] What does the assignment look like now?
 I know it has some stages to it and some pieces that they’re responsible for turning in.

 Sophie: [21:25] Yeah.
 They have to submit a proposal, but I tell them that it’s pass or fail and I generally fail half of them the first go‑round, because I want them to be very specific in terms of a narrowly defined research question that relates to a body of literature that we have covered.
 It has to have a very specific format that they’re ending.